EntireTwix/Matrix/README.md

 # Matrix
-Matrix implementations for different usecases
+single header Matrix implementations for different usecases

 ## IMat
 the interface other Matrix classes derive from